Mayor Adams asks NY lawmakers to shoulder half of migrant costs in Albany visit

 The city’s shelter population has almost tripled since Adams took office, Adams testified.

-The mayor, who has by turns warned the migrant crisis could “destroy the city” and emphasized the city’s historic role as a global place of refuge, said Tuesday that he was mindful of the city’s “reputation as a city of migrants.”
+The mayor, who has by turns warned the migrant crisis could “destroy New York City” and emphasized the city’s historic role as a global place of refuge, said Tuesday that he was mindful of the city’s “reputation as a city of migrants.”

-The waves of asylum seekers arrived to New York City after fleeing political and economic upheaval in Central and South America.
-Many of the arrivals appear aware that shelter awaits them in New York under the city’s unique right-to-shelter rule.
+Many of asylum seekers have streamed to the five boroughs after fleeing political and economic upheaval in Central and South America, apparently aware that shelter awaits them in New York under the city’s unique right-to-shelter rule.

 The city has sought to reduce costs related to the migrant crisis by instituting limits on how long asylum seekers can stay in city shelters before they have to reapply to spend more time in the shelter system.
 The city has also instituted painful budget cuts that have affected New Yorkers’ access to services including libraries.